AOS-GUI/AOS-GUI/MDs/manual.md

 ### desktop

 The desktop is what contains all of the buttons that link to applications.
 You can customize which buttons are on the desktop in the `settings` app.

+## Apps

+Documentation on all of the AOS-GUI system apps is below.

+### AOShelp

+Displays help on AOS-GUI.
+Note that the help text is taken straight from a markdown file and has not been modified to look better in AOS.

+### aterm

+AOS terminal.
+Commands are listed in-app by typing `help`.

+### camelInstall

+camelInstall is AOS's package manager.